Research, Internship and Volunteer Opportunities

 “The radio station is a community of free expression.
 It is a place where I could think about the systemic problems in Seville and in our society.
 Through conversations with my mentor, I learned about the importance of community platforms...
 I realized that public organizations are very important to transform democracy in the world and to give voice to people.”

 As part of the course "Beyond Stereotypes," CASA-Seville students carry out community service-learning in a local organization.
 Each student can choose among a group of organizations with which the program has educational collaboration agreements.
-Through this experience, these students are expected to deepen their knowledge of the local society and culture, to put into practice the research tools learned during the first weeks of the program, to develop their own socialization strategies, and to reflect on what they learn and research.
+Through this experience, the students are expected to deepen their knowledge of the local society and culture, to put into practice the research tools learned during the first weeks of the program, to develop their own socialization strategies, and to reflect on what they learn and research.
+The learning acquired through this experience is one of the cornerstones of the semester in Seville.

 There are two types of language exchanges: the Tandem, in which two people with common interests meet to converse in their native languages; and Conversation Groups, which are similar to Tandems, but with groups of students from different backgrounds.
 Meetings are scheduled regularly throughout the semester or academic year.
 The program recommends that all students take part in one or more exchanges throughout the semester, as it is a very fun way to practice Spanish and meet students from Seville and from other countries.